WarStalkeR/FFU-BR/README.md

 "OutfitEVA03Dmg"]}` into `mod_info.json` will make Data Handler remove specified identifiers from `cooverlays` and free them for full implementation as complete condition owners for example.
 This routine runs before JSON objects are processed, thus prevents identifiers pollution.

-## Elastic Mod Data Handling
-Extension to the original modding API that allows precise modification of individual parameters in specific items without need to overwrite JSON data block.
-To be precise, it allows:
-*\* Partial Data Overwrite* - frees from need to copy entire data block just to modify single parameter.
-*\* Reference-based Creation* - allows to copy entire original data block with only specific parameters modified.
-*\* Precision Array Modification* - set of commands to precisely modify original content of arrays with damage.

 ## Dynamic Changes Mapping
 Modification or removal of some items, might require lots of manual patching for existing ship templates and